lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-when-you-wake-up-in-the-morning.md

 He understood the nature of the world and tried not to control it, but chose how he responded.

-The passage is an early verse from Marcus' notes titled Meditations.
+The passage is an early verse from Marcus' notes titled "Meditations".
 It is also what got me hooked to the philosophy of Stoicism.
 Something that I continue to study to this day.